Bob Jenkins: Versus/NBCSN

 In 2009, the IndyCar Series started a new television contract with Versus.
 Jenkins was signed as the chief announcer, and returned to Indy car racing full-time for the first time since 2001.
 He opted out of reprising his turn two role on the radio network, but recorded segments for air on the radio broadcast, as all three living "Voices of the 500" (Page, Jenkins, and King) participated in the broadcast.
 Jenkins worked for Versus in 2009 and 2010.

 In 2011, Versus was bought by NBC Sports Group, becoming NBCSN.
 NBC inherited the IndyCar rights and hired Jenkins to continue as lead announcer for IndyCar on NBC.
 During the month of May, and on race day at the Indianapolis 500 (which ESPN/ABC still had the rights to), he continued his part-time work on the public address announcing team.
 Jenkins was involved in NBCSN's practice and qualifying coverage at Indy.
 In 2012, he announced he would retire at the end of the season, in part due to his wife Pam, who had terminal cancer.
 She died shortly after the season ended.

-For 2013, he worked on the public address system at both the Indianapolis Motor Speedway and the United States Auto Club's Silver Crown Series.
-Jenkins made a one-time return to NBCSN in a substitute role during Indy 500 Carb Day coverage, as Leigh Diffey was covering that weekend's Monaco Grand Prix for NBC.
+For 2013, he worked on the public address system for both the Indianapolis Motor Speedway and the USAC Silver Crown Series.
+Jenkins made a one-time return to NBCSN in a substitute role during Indy 500 Carb Day coverage, as primary announcer Leigh Diffey was covering the Monaco Grand Prix for NBC.

 Jenkins, still at the Speedway for the public address system, also narrated some vignettes for NBC's NASCAR coverage on both weekday programs and race weekends.

-For the 2019 Indianapolis 500, Jenkins and Dan Wheldon were inducted into the Indianapolis Motor Speedway Museum's Hall of Fame.
+In 2019, Jenkins and Dan Wheldon were inducted into the Indianapolis Motor Speedway Hall of Fame.